CBaier33/sitemap/README.md

 ## Fixes

-There are many things that need to be fixed, including a more powerful GET request function that handles exceptions and accounting for things like subdomains.
+There are many things that need to be fixed, including a more powerful GET request function that handles exceptions and frameworks that obfuscate the DOM and accounting for things like subdomains.